-Claim: Taiwan's hottest restaurants offer grilled and barbequed fetuses.
+Claim: Asian restaurants offer fetuses grilled and barbequed or made into soup.

 Oh !!
 Oh !!
 How cruel can humans be???

 Please finish your meal before open the files....

 What u are going to witness here is a fact, don't get scared !"
 It's Taiwan's hottest food..."
 In Taiwan, dead babies or fetuses could be bought at $50 to $70 from hospitals to meet the high demand for grilled and barbecued babies ...